pahfat/PoPETs2020/experiments/readme.txt

-This directory will contains results of privacy evaluations.
+This directory will contain results of privacy evaluations.